skyline75489/Genie/README.md

 Genie
 =====

-##The Tinest Static Blog Generator
+##The Simplest Static Blog Generator

 Genie is a static blog generator written in python.
 It is inspired by many projects like [Pelican](http://getpelican.com/), [Simple](https://github.com/isnowfy/simple) and [Rux](https://github.com/hit9/rux).
-It is perhaps the tinest blog generator you'll ever seen.
+It is probably the simplest static blog generator you'll ever seen.

 ## Demo